EnhancedOrgService – Enterprise-grade ServiceClient | Mage Series

 Here, a ServiceClient

 pool is created with a 5-connection limit, a quick factory is created, and then the service is requested with an internally managed pool defined earlier.
-There is no need to dispose of the service at all throughout its lifetime in this case.
+There is no need to dispose of the service at all throughout its lifetime in this case, and no need to create any other service objects; only one service object is needed in the whole application.

 The way it works is that whenever an internal operation needs to call the Power Platform, a connection is automatically requested from the pool, and then released back to the pool at the most optimal moment in the logic.
 This logic is completely transparent to the developer, and it guarantees that no starvation will occur.